RyanCube/ryancube.github.io/projects/crt.md

 ---

 ## Backstory
 I found this on Facebook Marketplace listed as parts only.
-It's Bratz-themed CRT television from the early 2000s.
+It's Bratz-themed Cathode Ray Tube (CRT) television from the early 2000s.
 These specialty kids' sets were made in limited quantities and are now rare and collectible.
 The housing was missing a few screws and the display was messed up, but I was drawn to the challenge.

 I've been into CRT technology for a while now and I collect them for the retro gaming events I run.
 This deal was too good to pass up.